 Health & Wellness Coach Certifying Examination

-The International Consortium for Health & Wellness Coaching (ICHWC) and the National Board of Medical Examiners (NBME) work collaboratively to implement standards leading to certification as a health & wellness coach.
+The National Board for Health & Wellness Coaching (NBHWC) and the National Board of Medical Examiners (NBME) work collaboratively to implement standards leading to certification as a health & wellness coach.
 The credential enables those certified to provide evidence of their expertise and quality as competent health & wellness coaches.
 Further, the credential allows stakeholders such as healthcare professionals, patients, employers, and educators to identify practitioners who have demonstrated knowledge, skills, and abilities essential to effective health and wellness coaching.

 About the Exam

 Introduction to the Health & Wellness Coach Certifying Examination (HWCCE)

 The objective of the HWC Certifying Examination is to provide a measure of foundational knowledge, skills, tasks, and abilities essential to the practice of health and wellness coaching.
 Test items are developed by nationally recognized subject matter experts who are experienced as practitioners and educators in the field.
 Examination content draws upon the results of a 2014 job task analysis and broadly represents the principles of health and wellness coaching, teaching, and practice.